-Fueled by a common belief that in order to change the world you need to experience it, EF College Study and The Forum on Education Abroad created a first-of-its-kind, high-impact student scholarship program, in collaboration with EF’s educational partner the Nobel Prize Museum.
+Fueled by a common belief that in order to change the world you need to experience it, EF Study Abroad and The Forum on Education Abroad created a first-of-its-kind, high-impact student scholarship program, in collaboration with EF’s educational partner the Nobel Prize Museum.
 Launching in 2021, we are excited to send our second cohort on this amazing experience in December 2022.

 During this fully-funded program, selected students will participate in an online project-based course, travel to Sweden for an international field study, attend sessions at the 2022 Nobel Week Dialogue: a collaborative event that brings some of the world’s leading scientists, policymakers, and thinkers together to explore scientific topics through a global lens, and be given the opportunity to have their projects displayed in an exhibit in the Nobel Prize Museum.

 Future leaders from all over the world were invited to apply to this prestigious program.
 To be considered for selection, all students were asked to apply with a statement responding to the following prompt along with a letter of nomination from a faculty member or administrator familiar with the student’s academic work:

 Nobel Laureates have been recognized for their lifelong research and efforts that have saved lives, saturated humanity, protected the planet, and connected people – their efforts have been crucial to our world and our future.

 Overarching Question: What is the next big effort that is crucial to the development of our world and future and how does this effort advance equity and justice?

 How might you make a local impact on your campus, community, or beyond as it relates to equity, justice, and the greater development of our world and future?

 What steps might you take and how might you implement your idea(s) to create sustainable change?

 Consider the themes presented within the sustainable development goals as well as the Nobel Prize-winning ideas.